 Along with the awesome surf pool and lazy river, Typhoon Lagoon is also home to some of the most fun and thrilling body and raft slides in the world.

-*Mayday Falls and Keelhaul Falls: Raft slides from the top of Mount Mayday for 1-2 riders at a time.
+- Mayday Falls and Keelhaul Falls: Raft slides for 1-2 riders from the top of Mount Mayday

-Small guests 4′ and under have their own area with slides, wading pools and interactive water play.
-Ketchakiddie Creek is sure to delight your littlest swimmers!
+- Small guests 4′ and under have their own area with slides, wading pools and interactive water play at Ketchakiddie Creek

 Because all that swimming is bound to make you hungry, Typhoon Lagoon has several options for food.
-There are several counter service restaurants serving hot dogs, chicken, burgers and basic American cuisine, most of which carry Disney Dining Plan quick service and snack options.
-Grab a few friends and share my personal favorite treat at Typhoon Lagoon!
-The Garbage Pail Sundae found at Happy Landing Ice Cream is complete with chocolate and vanilla soft serve, waffle cone pieces, sprinkles, hot fudge, caramel, whipped cream, nuts and a cherry layered into a sand pail to be scooped out with a shovel.
+There are several counter service restaurants serving hot dogs, chicken, Jalapeno Cheese Pretzels, burgers, and basic American cuisine, most of which carry Disney Dining Plan quick service and snack options.
+The Sand Pail Sundae found at Happy Landing Ice Cream is one of my favorites - with chocolate and vanilla soft serve, waffle cone pieces, sprinkles, hot fudge, caramel, whipped cream, nuts, and a cherry layered into a sand pail to be scooped out with a shovel.
 Truly, an ice-cream lover’s dream!

 Want to visit Typhoon Lagoon on your next visit to Disney?
 Here are some tips to help you make the most out of your water park experience:

-*Add the Water Park and More option to your ticket.
-A one-day ticket to Typhoon Lagoon is $54+tax.
-Adding the Water Park and More option to your base ticket is $63.90 and you will get the same amount of entrances to the water parks as the amount of days you have for your base tickets.
-For example, if you have a 5-day base ticket, you will get 5 entrances to the water parks.
+- Adding the Park Hopper Plus option to your base ticket is $80 to get the same amount of entrances to the water parks as the amount of days you have for your tickets.
 This makes it ideal for an afternoon cooling off time or a great way to use your days off from visiting the 4 theme parks.
 What a terrific value!

-*If you must bring valuables to the park, be prepared to rent a locker.
-Smaller lockers are $13/day and larger lockers are $15/day.
-Both require a $5 key deposit.
+- If you must bring valuables to the park, be prepared to rent a locker.
+Small lockers are $10/day and large lockers are $15/day.

-*Your magic band is safe to be worn in the pools and all the slides and is extremely convenient for scanning at the food locations and with the several photographers there to add to your Memory Maker!
+- Your magic band is safe to be worn in the pools and all the slides and is extremely convenient for scanning for payment and with the several photographers there to add to your Memory Maker!